Garavirod/test-jenkins-app/README.md

+# What about this project?
+This is a simple web app, and its propose is just to be deployed intto DevOps practices.

 # Learn Jenkins App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts